MLB Weekly Roundup: Votto, Dodgers put on shows in a wild week

 The Los Angeles Dodgers added not one but two superstars by way of the trade deadline.

-Max Scherzer and Trea Turner are the newest members of the Dodgers via the big blockbuster deal with the Washington Nationals.
+Max Scherzer and Trea Turner are the newest members of the Dodgers via a blockbuster deal with the Washington Nationals.

-The second-place Dodgers have had a good season thus far but find themselves three games back in the NL West to the San Francisco Giants.
+The second-place Dodgers have had a good season thus far but find themselves three games behind the San Francisco Giants in the NL West.

-It was expected they would make a big move, but nobody could have foreseen this coming.
+It was expected that they would make a big move, but nobody could have seen this coming.
 Scherzer is one of the best pitchers in baseball, and Turner is one of its best shortstops.

-What a move, and it is certainly enough to make the Dodgers my Team of the Week.

 SIX-TOOL PLAYER OF THE WEEK

-His seven straight games with a homer is a Cincinnati Reds record, and on Saturday night Votto hit a ball off the very top of the wall, mere inches from eight in a row.
+His seven straight games with a homer mark a Cincinnati Reds record, and on Saturday, Votto hit a ball off the very top of the wall.

-It’s not just the homer streak that makes him this week’s Six-Tool Player of the Week, however.
+Plus, it's not just the homer streak that makes him the six-tool player of the week.
 It's also his celebration, which Votto borrowed from the hit show "Ted Lasso."

 PHOTO OF THE WEEK